ZoinerTejada/hdinsight-docs/hdinsight-using-external-metadata-stores.md

 **Custom** – HDInsight lets you pick custom Metastore.
 It’s a recommended approach for production clusters due to number reasons such as

-* You bring your own Azure SQL database as Metastore
+* You bring your own Azure SQL Database as Metastore
-* As lifecycle of Metastore is not tied to a cluster lifecycle, you can create and delete clusters without worrying about the metadata loss.
+* As the lifecycle of the Metastore is not tied to a cluster lifecycle, you can create and delete clusters without worrying about the metadata loss- meaning metadata like your Hive schemas will persist even when you delete and re-create the HDInsight cluster.
-* Custom Metastore lets you attach multiple clusters and cluster types to same Metastore.
-Example – Single Metastore can be shared across Interactive Hive, Hive and Spark clusters in HDInsight
+* Custom Metastore lets you attach multiple clusters and cluster types to the same Metastore.
+For example, a single Metastore can be shared across Interactive Hive, Hive and Spark clusters in HDInsight
-* You pay for the cost of Metastore (Azure SQL DB) according to the performane level you choose.
+* You pay for the cost of Metastore (Azure SQL DB) according to the performance level you choose.
 * You can scale up the metastore as needed.

 ![HDInsight Hive Metadata Store Use Case](./media/hdinsight-use-external-metadata-stores/metadata-store-use-case.png)